AdguardTeam/AdguardFilters/CONTRIBUTING.md

   + test.com,example.com,example.org###ads
   ```

-  In general, for rules with `|` separator, add a new domain at the end:
+  * In general, for rules with `|` domains separator, add a new domain at the end:

   ```diff
   - adserver.com$domain=example.com|example.org